Almarch/pygotchi/README.md

 # <img src="https://static.wikia.nocookie.net/tamagotchi/images/7/7c/Nyorotchi_anim_gen1.gif/revision/latest?cb=20181014132249" alt="TaMaGoTcHi" width="50"/> PyGoTcHi

 The goal of this package is to port [Tamalib](https://github.com/jcrona/tamalib) to the [most famous language in Github in 2024](https://github.blog/news-insights/octoverse/octoverse-2024/).
-Bringing this low-level library an an high-level language aims at facilitating its deployment as a web service.
+Bringing the low-level emulator to a high-level language aims at easing its deployment as a web service.

-The web server-client logic specially make sense for Tamagotchis as it unlocks two key functionnalities of the original game:
+The web server-client logic makes a special sense for Tamagotchis as it unlocks two key functionnalities of the original game:

-- Ubiquity.
-Just like the original toy could be carried everywhere in a kid's pocket, a web service can be accessed from anywhere using a smartphone.
+- Ubiquity: Just like the original toy could be carried everywhere in a kid's pocket, a web service can be accessed from anywhere using a smartphone.
-- Real-time consistency.
-The original toy was real time, embedding an actual watch ; and the creature had a strict schedule that the player had to respect.
-The server can keep track of time.
+- Real-time consistency: The creature has a strict schedule that the player has to deal with all along the day.
+The server can endorse the role to keep track of time.

+## State of developement

+Tamalib is well bound to the Tama class of this package.
+The package builds on Linux and on the WSL, but not on Windows yet.
+All methods seem to work but test without a web UI is approximative.
+The next steps are:

+- develop a web UI ;
+- adapt Tamalib to a variety of 1st gen ROMs, following the recent Tamalib developments ;
+- develop this documentation.

 ## Background
+*pass*

 <!--